140am/butler/README.md

 worker.run()
 ```

-The following methods and attributes are reserved and invoked on the `butler.Service` object directly:
+The following methods and attribute names are reserved and invoked on the `butler.Service` object directly:

 * timeout
 * close